-This easy and delicious Chorizo Chicken Tortilla Soup takes classic Chicken Tortilla Soup to the next level with spicy ground Mexican chorizo!
+This easy and delicious Chorizo Chicken Taco Soup takes classic Chicken Tortilla Soup to the next level with spicy ground Mexican chorizo!
 Ready in about 45 minutes, this hearty soup tastes great topped with crushed tortilla chips, avocado and sliced green onion.JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.